5-Star Tools With a Cult Following

 “I could not be happier with this tool!
 I use it for planting trees and digging flower beds in very rocky soil.
 It is a rockstar!!” says a reviewer on Amazon.

 Buyers of this sander are thrilled they’ve finally found a random orbit sander they can use for hours without experiencing intense fatigue.
 This sander’s design reduces vibration and the rubber over-mold, in critical areas, keeps fatigue at bay.
 The locking dust bag is another feature that people love because it helps keep the work area relatively clean.
-This tool is great for finishing work on cabinets, shelves or other wooden built-ins.
+This tool is great for finishing work on cabinets, shelves and even automotive body work.